Police cells to be used again to hold prisoners as jails ‘close to capacity’

 In a written statement on Tuesday, Shabana Mahmood said January saw the highest average monthly growth of the prison population in almost two years.

-She added that as of Monday, there were 824 places left in adult male prison.
+She added that as of Monday, there were 824 places left in the adult male prison estate and that jails were operating at more than 99% occupancy.

 Ms Mahmood said: “Operating this close to critical capacity increases the risk that prisons do not have sufficient space for a given prisoner entering the system and so an alternative has to be found, which is most frequently in a police cell.